-Note: If you choose "maximum date range" in your filter, the Change column for each metric will display the value "N/A".
-This is because a maximum date range doesn't enable a comparison to a previous period.
+Note: If you choose "Auto" or "Maximum date range" in your filter, the Change column for each metric will display the value "N/A".
+This is because these date ranges don't enable a comparison to a previous period.

 Narrowing down your list using the search field

 Searching is made easier when you give your metrics meaningful names.
 Enter either a metric name or a service name in the search field to display associated metrics.
 For example, to see a list of your Google Analytics metrics, enter "Google Analytics" in the search field.

 Choose to see all metrics or filter by service or by metric type, for example, show all of your Google Analytics metrics or only the metrics your created from uploaded files.
 This list grows as you add more types of metrics and data services to your account.